spa-raj/cartIQ-backend/docs/API-testing/INTERNAL_DEBUG_API.md

 ### Embedding Cache Issues

-#### No embeddings cached
+#### No query embeddings cached
-- Embeddings are cached on-demand when vector search is performed
+- Query embeddings are cached on-demand when vector search is performed
 - Try running a search query in AI chat to generate cached embeddings
 - Check logs for "Redis available - embedding caching enabled" at startup

-#### Product embedding not found
-- The product may not have been searched for yet
-- Product embeddings are only cached when used in vector search
-- Batch indexing does NOT cache embeddings (it writes directly to Vector Search index)

 #### Query embedding not found
 - Query embeddings use `String.hashCode()` as the key
 - The same query text will always produce the same hash
 - Query embeddings expire after 1 hour (configurable)

+#### Why are product embeddings not cached?
+- Product embeddings are pre-computed during batch indexing
+- They are stored directly in Vertex AI Vector Search index
+- Caching them in Redis would be redundant (they're already indexed)

 #### Redis not available response
 - Redis connection may not be configured